network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 ![UnitA.png](../images/UnitA.png)

 Note: LoneStar uses the combination of `ID` and `modID` to identify an item.
-That means units from different mods can share a same `ID` (their mods are different), but treasures and units in a same mod can't have the same `ID` (they refer to different things).
+That means units from different mods can share a same `ID` (their mods are different), but treasures and units in a same mod can't have the same `ID` (they refer to different things). modID and ID of modded contents should be a combination of letters, digits and underlines (i.e. `[_0-9A-Za-z]+`).
+All numerical-valued ID (eg. "114514", "1919810") are occupied by vanilla game, and should **NOT** be used in your mod.

-## Example B: Translating Your Unit & Modifying Parameters
+## Example B: Translating Your Units & Modifying Parameters

 ![UnitB.png](../images/UnitB.png)